ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 Flag icons are located inside this folder: `/wiki/shared/flag/`.

 Most of these icons uses the two letter code (first letter is capitalized; second letter is lowercased) and ends with the `.gif` extension.
-A few expections are the multi-flag icons that are in the `.png` format.
+A few exceptions are the multi-flag icons that are in the `.png` format.

 When adding a flag inline, use this format: